elijahc/cugammadex/docs/r/chco.md

 Contact your attending (early in the afternoon/evening if possible) to present your plan (and explain why) for your patients.
 Before 7 pm is typically better.

-See and/or most importantly obtain verbal consent for all inpatients scheduled for the next day.
-The written anesthesia consent at CHCO is included in the surgical consent.
-So, consenting the day before involves a verbal conversation (in person, or over the phone) with the patient’s parent/guardian.

 Give yourself 15 - 30 minutes to set-up your OR before any morning conferences (in Castle Peak conference room down hall from locker rooms 0630- 0700 Tues/Thurs)